LeoBogod22/Webpage-Capture/README.md

 # Overview

-Webpage Screenshot is a JavaFX program that lets you to enter the URL of a webpage and it will take a screenshot and save it as a .png image.
+Webpage Capture is a Java swing  program that lets you to enter the URL of a webpage and it will take a screenshot and save it as a .png image.

 ## To build a .jar file